For some years now, there have been calls from politicians and housing charities for landlords to offer longer tenancy contracts.

 In April 2019, the results of a consultation - which ran between July and August 2018 - on longer tenancies were revealed.
 There were 2,668 responses received, combined with a Shelter survey with over 6,000 responses.

-The consultation was seeking responses on whether introducing minimum three-year tenancies would be in the interests of both landlords and renters.
+The consultation sought responses on whether introducing minimum three-year tenancies would be in the interests of both landlords and renters.

 Here are some of the key findings: